ManuNeuro/EmmanuelCalvet/_posts/2025-01-24-feed_the_beasts.md

 ### 2. If there is no explicit cost, the cost is implicit.

-One must not confuse freedom, with free of charge.
+One must not confuse freedom, which involves making informed choices with potential consequences, with being 'free of charge,' which implies receiving without giving something in return.
 The universe is made in such a way that energy is conserved, that is to say, any action comes with a cost : if you want to protect yourself from a storm, you need to spend time and energy to build yourself a shelter.
 However, if you cannot or do not have the time to build it, you will need a community to do it for you, provided that in exchange you offer some good or services.
 This exchanged needs not to be equal, as in any cases, an exchange of energy occurs broadly, such that the total sum of energies is constant.
 This same rule applies to particles, living organism, the internet, and any services you use in there.

-Now, I don't want to suggest that benevolence is absent, as demonstrated by Open-Source communities, but this example doesn't invalidate the axiom.
+Now, I don't want to suggest that benevolence is absent, as demonstrated by Open-Source communities, and this example doesn't invalidate the axiom.
 The cost is, as mentioned, implicit, paid through benevolence: time, energy, donations, sponsorships, and so on.

-This analogy with physics invites us to consider that, in whatever way, shape, or form, visible or invisible, the true cost of the service is being paid, directly, or indirectly.
-For instance, one bloody price for all our devices, is the extraction from the earth, of the very rare metals needed to build them.
-We all want the price to be as low as possible, so enslaved children in Congo and elsewhere pay the price for the discounts.
+This analogy with physics invites us to consider that, in whatever way, shape, or form, whether visible or invisible, the true cost of the service is always being paid—either directly or indirectly.
+A stark reality of our digital lives is the hefty toll of extracting rare metals necessary for manufacturing electronic devices.
+For instance, the extraction of these very rare metals needed to build our devices comes at a bloody price.
+We all want the price to be as low as possible, and as a result, enslaved children in Congo and elsewhere bear the grim cost for our discounts.

+Thus, enjoying free or affordable services without bearing the direct costs fosters a dangerously misleading notion of freedom.
+The misconception that our online actions are consequence-free, indeed propels a culture of carelessness.

-Now, most of us know it, the reason why companies put so much effort into storing every bit of our life is the profit they make out of it; otherwise they obviously wouldn't do it.
+Most of us know it, the reason why companies put so much effort and resources into storing every bit of our life is the profit they make out of it; otherwise they obviously wouldn't.
 Data collection tracking : Name, email address, phone number, age, gender, language preferences, location, browsing history, search queries, click patterns, time spent on different pages, GPS data, IP address location, Wi-Fi and Bluetooth data, interaction with ads, videos watched, articles read, likes, comments, and shares ....
 And the list goes on and on.

 This time, the miners extracting the data are another type of youth : machine learning algorithms.
 All this data leaks from you every time you move on the grid, and the movement, as free as it seems, generates profit for companies that sell it.
 This is the implicit cost of all these free services.
 I strongly dislike that sentence, but in this context, it is absolutely true :